AwesomeNine/Updates/README.md

 ## 🕹 Usage

-First, you need to spin out configuratio for your updates.
+First, you need to spin out configuration for your updates.

 ```php
 Awesome9\Updates\Updates::get()